 MISSION & ETHICS

-iLCP’s mission is to further environmental and cultural conservation through photography and film.
+iLCP’s mission is to further environmental and cultural conservation through ethical photography and film.
 We believe that awe-inspiring photography is a powerful tool in preserving the environment, especially when produced in collaboration with our committed Conservation Partners.
 We aim to replace environmental indifference with a new culture of stewardship and passion for our beautiful planet.
 Our objectives are to:

 - Use the power of photography to help educate the world community and to further conservation goals.